 Steinway & Sons Grand Piano, 1868 | Metropolitan Art Museum

-The piano was invented in Italy during the early 18th century by the harpsichord builder Bartolomeo Cristofori (1655–1731).
+The piano, considered a chordophone because it has strings, was invented in Italy during the early 18th century by the harpsichord builder Bartolomeo Cristofori (1655–1731).
 Although based on the form factor of the harpsichord, the piano uses felt hammers to strike the strings rather than plucking the strings with a quill or pick.
 The hammer mechanism creates a darker tone, longer sustain and allows control of dynamics with finger pressure.
 The piano superseded the harpsichord within a generation.

 The original name of the piano was piano e forte (soft and loud), because, unlike its predecessor, the harpsichord, was able to produce dynamics from piano to forte.
 Eventually the name was shortened to pianoforte but is simply called the piano (soft) in North America although modern designs are louder than ever!